khueue/bedlamb/README.md

 ## AWS Credentials

 The tool uses the AWS SDK's default credential chain, so fix your credentials.
-You will get a permission denied error from IAM if don't have access to invoke it.
+You will get a permission denied error from IAM if don't have access to invoke the Lambda.